Imagine two characters.

 So when you find yourself disapproving of or repulsed by a female character, ask yourself: does she make crystal meth?

 I mean this quite literally.
 I don’t care if crystal meth doesn’t even exist in the setting of the story.
 The question is the same: does she make crystal meth?

 If you find yourself unable to sympathize with or relate to the humanity of a female character despite her wrongdoing, and she’s not making crystal meth, you need to examine your gender baggage.

 That’s not to say you have to like or love every female character, or every portrayal of a female character, to avoid being sexist or misogynist.
 It does, however, mean you pay attention to gender, and not just to dismiss the likelihood of your responses to a female character reflecting the same sexism and misogyny that is part of the social atmosphere we breathe.

 The question is not whether gender impacts how you respond to a female character, but how.

 The second is what I’m naming the Tony Soprano Litmus Test for Morally Dubious Main Characters.
 I don’t think I need to introduce Tony Soprano or explain what The Sopranos is.
-But for the purpose of this post, I’ll just describe Tony Soprano as a mob boss who does mob boss shit in the gritty, grimy real world instead of in the glamorized Hollywood films.
+But for the purpose of this post, I’ll just describe Tony Soprano as a mob boss who does mob boss stuff in the gritty, grimy real world instead of in glamorized Hollywood films.